HarringayMakerSpace/usb-esp/README.md

 This shows how to make a little USB powered ESP8266 that can run descretly plugged into USB socket, such as a USB phone charger or power bank, for a cost of just a few pounds.

-Have it running as your own little web server, or add sensors to be a tiny IoT device.
+Have it running as your own little web server, or add sensors to make a tiny IoT device.

 # What you need